Shashikanth-Raju-Singabhattu/Exploratory-Data-Analysis-with-Pandas/README.md

-This repository contains data about the Exploratory Data Analysis with Pandase excercises
+This repository contains data about the Exploratory Data Analysis with Pandas excercises